 - Depth Perplexion: The player flies through a rocky cave from Levels 7 to 14 and can take massive damage from flying into the rock walls.
 The problem is that the walls that can damage their ship are part of the background, which also includes walls that do not damage the player.
 To figure out which walls damage their ship or not, the player must observe if their weapons fire explodes against or passes through the walls.
 To make things worse, enemy projectiles can pass through walls that will damage the player's ship.

 - Excuse Plot: It's a staple of the genre, and Nebula Fighter is no exception; most players enjoyed the game without reading through the backstory.
-Even the developers lampshade this.
+Even the developers lampshade this with the quote at the top of this page.

 - Schizophrenic Difficulty: The game was designed to keep the player on their toes by employing this trope.
 The most common set-up is to give the player a ridiculous amount of firepower and countless numbers of weak enemies for much of a level, then put a boss at the end that is ridiculously difficult to destroy or has enough firepower to overwhelm the player in an instant.
 Depth Perplexion also helps this as the player could fly into the foreground if they are not careful and get destroyed almost immediately when just a moment ago they were obliterating everything that enters the screen.